 - plant closure of at least a substantial portion of the activities.

-Only large employers with at least 75 employees in the past year are subject to the WARN Act.
-Employers that fail to provide adequate notice have to pay back pay and benefits to fired employees for the number of days that the employer was silent.
+Employers that fail to provide adequate notice must give back pay and benefits to fired employees for the number of days that the employer was silent.

-There is a federal equivalent of California’s WARN Act.
-The federal law, however, does not provide as extensive protections as the state law does.
+There is a federal equivalent of California’s WARN Act, but its protections are less extensive.
 Terminated employees generally invoke their employee rights under California’s law, instead.5

-A constructive termination happens when your employer makes your working conditions so bad that a reasonable employee would have no choice but to quit.
+A constructive termination happens when your employer makes your working conditions so unbearable that a reasonable employee would have no choice but to quit.

-In these cases, you may have grounds for a wrongful termination even though you quit.
-To do so, you would have to show that:
+In these cases, you may have grounds for a wrongful termination suit even though you quit.
+To bring a valid claim, you would have to show that:

-- your employer intentionally or knowingly created an intolerable working situation for you,
+- your employer intentionally or knowingly created an intolerable working situation for you; and

 What can I do if I have been wrongfully terminated?